swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 ### Static closure isolation

 It would be interesting to allow starting a task on a specific actor's executor, and have this infer the specific isolation.

+Today the proposal does not allow using serial executors, which are strictly associated with actors to start a Task "on" such executor.
+We could consider adding some form of such ability, and then be able to infer that the closure of a Task is isolated to the actor passed to `Task(on: some Actor)`.

 The upcoming [SE-NNNN: Improved control over closure actor isolation](https://github.com/apple/swift-evolution/pull/2174) proposal includes a future direction which would allow isolating a closure to a known other value.

 This could be utilized to spell the `Task` initializer like this: